mv-2112/canonical-openstack-docs/how-to/features/images-sync.rst

 Images Sync
 ===========

-This feature deploys Openstack Images Sync, a tool for synchronizing images from a SimpleStreams source to Sunbeam.
+This feature deploys OpenStack Images Sync, a tool for importing images from a SimpleStreams source to the OpenStack Glance image service.

 [note type=“info”] **Note:** This feature is currently only supported in channel ``2024.1/edge`` of the **openstack** snap. [/note]